This post will be about comparisons, swap and hash. That means I conclude with his post my treatise about default operations rules in C++.

 This observation will also hold for the other five comparison operators: !=, <, <=, >, and >=.

 Hash functions are implicitly used by unordered associative containers such as std::unordered_map.
-The user doesn't expect that they will throw.
-If you want to use your own type as a key in an unordered associative container, you have to define a hash function for the key.
+The user doesn’t expect that they will throw.
+If you want to use your own type as a key in an unordered associative container, you must define a hash function for the key.

-Do it by using the std::hash function for the attributes of your class and combine them with ^ (xor).
+Do it by using the std::hash function for the attributes of your class and combining them with ^ (xor).

 struct MyKey{